-Creating first Active Record model class for our new DB.
+Creating the first Active Record model class for our new DB.
 Please note that by default rails will associate database table names as destiny_inventory_item_definitions - snake case + pluralization which we definitely don't need.
 To fix this we need to explicitly set a name of the table.
-Here is the example:
+Here is an example:

-Adding controller for our API.
+Adding a controller for our API.
 I decided to got with api namespace:I have 2 examples here.
 One is to get all items(not really a good idea to render so log string) and a second one is to get just one item by id.
 Which I think is very useful :).

-Last thing with rails is to add routes:
+The last thing with rails is to add routes:

 Now one more thing.
-I tried to go with heroku to deploy the app but they are not allowing sqlite on their servers.
+I tried to go with Heroku to deploy the app but they are not allowing sqlite on their servers.
 So it's up to you what service to use, but i would recommend google app engine.
-I was able to set it up within 1 hours.
+I was able to set it up within 1 hour.
 So just follow google instruction and everything will work just fine.
 Here is something you will need to put in your root rails directory app.yaml:

 entrypoint: bundle exec rackup --port $PORT